 2. Be clear on all the elements of a comprehensive value creation plan

-Ensure a thorough and effective process for conducting the deal with the necessary diligence and rigour in the value creation planning process across all areas of the business.
+Ensure a thorough and effective process for conducting the deal or acquisition with the necessary diligence and rigor in the value creation planning process across all areas of the business.
 Consider how each of these support the business model, synergy delivery, operating model and technology plans.
-For acquisitions with significant value lost relative to purchase price: 79 per cent didn’t have an integration strategy in place at signing, 70 per cent didn’t have a synergy plan in place at signing, and 63 % didn’t have a technology plan in place at signing.
+For acquisitions with significant value lost relative to purchase price: 79 percent didn’t have an integration strategy in place at signing, 70 percent didn’t have a synergy plan in place at signing, and 63% didn’t have a technology plan in place at signing.

 3. Put culture at the heart of the Acquisitions

-The conversations with corporate executives show that companies that genuinely prioritise value creation early on – rather than assume it will happen as a natural consequence of the actions they take as the transaction proceeds – have a better track record of maximising value in a deal.
+The conversations with corporate executives show that companies that genuinely prioritize value creation early on – rather than assume it will happen as a natural consequence of the actions they take as the transaction proceeds – have a better track record of maximizing value in a deal.